anuyts/anuyts.github.io/reading.md

 Using Cabal to install dependencies across different Haskell development projects, is likely to lead you into dependency hell: a place where Cabal cannot resolve your project's dependencies due to having conflicting versions installed.

-For mee, the Haskell tool [Stack](https://docs.haskellstack.org/en/stable/) is the easiest way out: it installs a fresh copy of the GHC (Glasgow Haskell Compiler) for each of your projects.
+For me, the Haskell tool [Stack](https://docs.haskellstack.org/en/stable/) is the easiest way out: it installs a fresh copy of the GHC (Glasgow Haskell Compiler) for each of your projects.

 Alternatively, [GHCup](https://www.haskell.org/ghcup/) may be a relief.